troeger/opensubmit/README.rst

 validated solution, so that they do not fail due to technical difficulties at the correctors side.

-When the deadline is over, the system can run another invisble test with the student code the determine grading-relevant information.
+When the deadline is over, the system can run another invisible test with the student code the determine grading-relevant information.

-Since OpenSubmit is only for assignment submission, it has no management of course participants.
+Since OpenSubmit is only for assignment submission, it has no elaborated management of course participants.
 Everybody who can perform a successful login can submit solutions.
 Therefore, we expect you to have an institute-specific authentication provider.
 OpenSubmit currently supports OpenID and Shibboleth out of the box for such cases.
 You can also offer GitHub, Twitter or Google login for determining the student identity.
+A third option is to integrate OpenSubmit via LTI in an existing learning management system (LMS).

 The `end-user documentation`_ is available in the GitHub Wiki.